Open Travel Guide

 Even in Boston, exercise extra caution when walking alone late at night in Roxbury, Dorchester, and Mattapan.
 Stick to well-lit streets and consider rideshares for late-night travel in unfamiliar neighborhoods.

-Do I need a visa for Massachusetts?
+Do I need a visa to visit Massachusetts?